ceronvgabriel/factored-datathon-2023-datacticos/README.md

 - [Screenshots](#screenshots)
 - [Usage](#usage)

+## Description

-#### Here, you can find a data solution to enhace customer satisfaction based on their positive/negative review patterns.
+Here, you find a data solution to enhace customer satisfaction based on their positive/negative review patterns.
-#### Data: 80% Batch 20% Streaming
+Data in Bath: 80%
+Data in Streaming: 20%

+## Features

+List the key features or functionalities of the project

+## Screenshots

+Include screenshots or images that showcase the project in action

+## Usage

+Instructions on how to use the project.
+You can configurations, etc.

+---